8 Easy Ways to Thicken Chili

 While you can simply keep simmering the chili, that method risks overcooking softer ingredients like the beans, losing all your nice texture to mushy monotony.
 Here are six other ways that you can easily thicken your chili, whether you want to add more ingredients, time, or elbow grease.

-1. Use a potato masher.
+1. Use a Potato Masher.

-2. Add cornmeal.
+2. Add Cornmeal.

-Sprinkling in a tablespoon or so of cornmeal, masa harina, or even polenta is a great way to thicken Southwestern-inspired chilis.
-Adding any of these three to a hot pot of chili means that it’ll absorb and help thicken the liquid after simmering for about 10 additional minutes.
+Sprinkling in a tablespoon or so of cornmeal or polenta is a great way to thicken Southwestern-inspired chilis.
+Adding either of these to a hot pot of chili means that it’ll absorb and help thicken the liquid after simmering for about 10 additional minutes.

-3. Add tortillas.
+3. Add Tortillas.